elastic/integrations/packages/apache_spark/docs/README.md

 ### Executor

-This is the `executor` data stream.
-This data stream gives metrics related to the operations, memory usage, garbage collection, file handling, and threadpool activity.
+The `executor` data stream provides metrics related to the operations, memory usage, garbage collection, file handling, and threadpool activity.

 An example event for `executor` looks as following: